Hamza-26/SWE206-G4-Project/README.md

 for the student and admin main sceen you get all the actions available to you in buttons each one indicating some use case how should the system behave is clear in the use case description.

+Read about what can the user and what can the admin do from our phase I submmision

 ## what each class do:

-Admin class:  clear
+*Admin* class:  clear no need for explaination

-Student class: store student data such as the teams he participated in
+*Student* class: store student data such as the teams he participated in

-Team class: can represent a participant of an individual or a team and a team is created for a single tournament
+*Team* class: can represent a participant of an individual or a team and a team is created for a single tournament

-Note: the variable points in elimination tournaments represent the round as mentioned in the comment of the code
+Note: the variable points in the team class in elimination tournaments represent the round as mentioned in the comment of the code

-Tournament class: abstract class for tournaments.
+*Tournament* class: abstract class for tournaments.
 Have basic methods and variables

-RoundRobin class: rounRobin tournaments functinalities
+*RoundRobin* class: rounRobin tournaments functinalities

-Elimination class: represent the elimination tournaments
+*Elimination* class: represent the elimination tournaments

-Match class: represent a match of two teams also clear
+*Match* class: represent a match of two teams also clear

-if u didnt get something you may check the implementaion of the class or check the class diagram for more understanding
+If u didnt get something you may check the implementaion of the class or check the class diagram for more understanding

 ## Task List: